ShadeReogen/PicoNtrol/README.md

 |Switch Pro|:soon:|:x:|
 |DualShock 4|:white_check_mark:|:x:|

+> **Note**: After Pairing the DualShock 4, it usually doesn't need to be paired again, unless paired with another device.

 ### Mega Drive 9 Pin Cable AE
 I'll leave the AliExpress cable layout here, mostly for myself so I don't need to remember it: